Maple and Rutherford GO stations, Vaughan

 This projected increase in demand cannot be accommodated through further expansion of parking facilities at these stations.

-This project was successful in increasing the level of cycling to Maple and Rutherford GO stations.
+This project was successful in increasing the level of carpooling to Maple and Rutherford GO stations:

-A report for Metrolinx, the project funder and stations owner, summarized the results and recommended further steps that could be taken to grow cycling further.
+A report for Metrolinx summarized the results and recommended further steps that could be taken to further grow carpooling to GO stations.